Nearly sufficient statistics and information bottlenecks

 This gives the encoder a concrete way to approximate minimal sufficient statistics for \(Y\), even in messy, high-dimensional settings.

-- Phase 2 (compression): \(I(T;X)\) falls slowly — the representation forgets irrelevant details, while keeping \(I(T;Y)\) high.
+- Phase 2 (compression): \(I(T;X)\) falls slowly — the representation forgets irrelevant details while keeping \(I(T;Y)\) high.

-The two phases correspond to what we see if you measure gradient statistics: a drift phase (large, directed updates) followed by a diffusion phase (random fluctuations dominate).
+The two phases correspond to what we see if we measure gradient statistics: a drift phase (large, directed updates) followed by a diffusion phase (random fluctuations dominate).
 The diffusion adds noise that automatically compresses representations.

 So in the Deep IB view, SGD itself is a bottleneck machine.
-Layers end up very close to the IB theoretical bound which characterizes optimal trade-offs between memory \(I(T;X)\) and relevance \(I(T;Y)\).
+Layers end up very close to the IB theoretical bound, which characterizes optimal trade-offs between memory \(I(T;X)\) and relevance \(I(T;Y)\).

 2.3 Non-convexity